-On April 15, 2005, less than one month after the City of Pearl fulfilled the Final

-Judgment, Whitley filed suit in federal court against the City of Pearl and several local wrecker services for deprivation of property.
+On April 15, 2005, less than one month after the City of Pearl fulfilled the Final Judgment, Whitley filed suit in federal court against the City of Pearl and several local wrecker services for deprivation of property.
 (R. 89-99).
 Whitley alleged that his cause of action arose under the Fourth and Fourteenth Amendments to the United States Constitution and 42 U.S.C. § 1983.
-Pearl Automotive was not named in that lawsuit.
+Hall's Towing was one of the named in that lawsuit.
 Shortly thereafter, the federal court dismissed Whitley's action without prejudice for lack of prosecution.

-On April 14, 2006, over one year and three weeks after his property was cleaned up, Whitley filed this civil action against the same defendants, only this time, Whitley named Pearl Automotive as a Defendant.
+On April 14, 2006, over one year and three weeks after his property was cleaned up, (which was March 17,2005).
+Whitley filed this civil action against the same defendants, only this time, Whitley named Pearl Automotive & Towing as a Defendant.
 (R. 10-19).
 The Complaint for this action is identical to the Complaint that Whitley filed in federal court.
 In particular, Whitley asserts a claim for deprivation of property under the Fourth and Fourteenth Amendments and 42 U.S.C.
 1983.
 (R. 12).
 Moreover, Whitley bases these claims on his assertion that Judge McDaniel's Final Judgment issued in the previous action brought by the City of Pearl was unconstitutional.
 Whitley, therefore, brought this civil action to contest the merits of the Final Judgment issued in the previous action and which has been fully and finally adjudicated.